spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-template.md

 ### Replace

-By doing this, you replace all the existing queries for an authoritative component with the new queries you pass in.
-In a similar way to adding queries, you must provide the queries as parameters or an enumerable set.
+This operation replaces all the existing queries for the given component ID with the new queries you pass in.
+In a similar way to adding queries, you can provide the queries as parameters or an enumerable set.

 ```csharp
 // Parameters